njbbaer/progrockdiffusion/README.md

   -c, --cpu CORES
                         Force CPU mode, and (optionally) specify how many threads to run.

-  -g, --geninit:
+  --cuda DEVICE-ID
+                        Specify which CUDA device ID to use for rendering (default: 0).

+  -g PERCENT, --geninit PERCENT:
-                        Will save an image called geninit.png at 20% of overall steps, for use below:
+                        Will save an image called geninit.png at PERCENT of overall steps, for use with --useinit

   -u, --useinit:
                         Forces use of geninit.png as an init_image starting at 20% of defined steps.